Dec 06, 2025

 The main reason for inspecting a pneumatic solenoid valve is to ensure the safety, reliability, and efficiency of the system, as well as to extend the service life of the valve and the pneumatic system.

 The solenoid valve is an important control component in a pneumatic system, and its proper operation ensures precise control of airflow direction, pressure, and flow within the system.
-Next, I will introduce the key points related to inspecting solenoid valves.
+Next, I will introduce the key points related to checking solenoid valves.

-Solenoid valves control the movement of cylinders and actuators in pneumatic system.
+Normally functioning solenoid valve controls the movement of cylinders and actuators in pneumatic system.
 If a valve malfunctions or does not operate correctly, it can cause cylinders to stop, misoperate, or lead to system failure.

 Regular inspection can help identify potential faults in time, preventing production interruptions or equipment damage.